beardsvibe/buildfox/docs/manual.md

 #### Variables

-For variables we support set operator, add and remove operators.
+For variables we support set, add and remove operators.

 	var = foo
 	print $var